-Lok Sabha Polls: NDA's vote share improves in South, says Times Now poll
+Lok Sabha Polls: NDA set to return to power with 283 seats, predicts Times Now survey

-New Delhi, Mar 18: The Times Now-VMR opinion survey for the upcoming general elections has predicted an improvement in NDA's vote share in Southern states.
+New Delhi, Mar 18: The BJP-led National Democratic Alliance islikely to return to power winning 283 seats, predicts the Times Now-VMR opinion survey for the upcoming general elections.

+The Times Now-VMR survey predicts a huge win for the NDA in the Hindi heartland and in the northeast region.

+The survey also predicted BJP making significant inroads in West Bengal and Odisha.

 The survey had earlier predicted a hung Lok Sabha in 2019 with the BJP-led NDA winning 252 seats in the 545-member house followed by the Congress--led UPA with 147 seats and Others with 144 seats.